Basics of rotary die-cutting

 In today’s label production, die-cutting in most cases is performed in a rotary process.
 Compared to flad-bed cutting, rotary cutting needs less pre-tension.
 The material web can be processed continuously and at high speeds.
 Flexible dies which are put on magnetic cylinders have been established as a standard tool.
 However, many factors need to be considered to create flawless die-cutting results.
 This article explains important basics of rotary die-cutting, which can help to prevent cutting problems.

-This article was written by Fransz Verbeek and Dr. Andre Gysbers
+by Fransz Verbeek and Dr. Andre Gysbers

 Die-cutting as the interaction of three components

 Label printers and converters need to produce quickly and troublefree, in order to fulfil their customers’ high demands.
 Along with the printing quality, the die-cutting result is crucial for success.
 Very demanding customer needs, continuous developments in the material sector and time constraints – all of these factors make die-cutting a real challenge.

 A high-quality die-cutting result principally depends on three components which must be optimally coordinated.
 These components are the material to be cut, the cutting unit (in rotary cutting in particular the cylinder gap), and the cutting tool.
 The following notes will introduce all three components in greater detail and explain their importance in successful die-cutting.

 First, let us take a look at the material to be cut.
 An infinite variety of self-adhesive labels are used in all walks of life and workplaces: food & drink, home and personal care products, medicine, pharmaceuticals, retail, office materials, logistics, automotive industry and industrial chemicals – to name just a few.
 The great variety of applications is a result of the multi-layered structure of the materials.
 Typically, the printable face material is bonded with a siliconised backing material (liner) by an adhesive layer (fig. 2).